Ajmal112/Binary_Calculator/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-The Binary Operations script is based on Wikipedia's Binary Calculator page.
+The Binary Operations script is based on HackerRank's Binary Calculator Solved Problem in 10 Days of JavaScript.

 ## Contact
-If you have any questions or suggestions, feel free to contact me at your-email@example.com.
+If you have any questions or suggestions, feel free to contact me at freekyajmal@gmail.com.